-We should point out that switching from one style of cleaner to another doesn’t, in anyway, affect the performance of either cleaner.
+It is important to note here that switching from one style of cleaner to another doesn’t, in any way, affect the performance of both cleaners.

-Whatever performance (battery, suction power and the like) that you get when the cleaner is a stick is the exact same you’ll get if you convert it to a handheld.
+Whatever performance (battery, suction power, and so on) that you get when the cleaner is a stick model is the exact same you’ll get if you convert it to a handheld.

 It is advisable that you position the docking station close to an electrical outlet.
 This way, you can conveniently charge the cleaner while it is in storage.

-The reason they can achieve this is because they are both rechargeable cleaners.
-So, you charge the cleaner and you can use it for as long as the run time allows.
+Dyson V6 and DC35 are cordless vacuum cleaners.
+The reason they do not come with a cord is that they are both rechargeable cleaners.
+So, you can charge the cleaner and use it for as long as the run time allows.

-You can basically move it anywhere without having to bother about whether or not there is a wall socket. .
+You can move it anywhere without having to bother about whether or not there is a wall socket.

 5. Cleaning Tools

-This tool is exactly what the name says it is; a combination of 2 different tools.
-You can use it for basically any kind of cleaning that is small scale.
-And yes, the 2 tools are a small nozzle and a small cleaning brush.
+Dyson V6 and DC35 come with a combination tool which is a combination of 2 different tools.
+You can use it for any kind of cleaning that is small scale.
+These tools include a small nozzle and a small cleaning brush.

 The combination tool can be used on furniture surfaces or even on walls.
-You can only use 1 tool at a time, though.
-And to do that, you just slide up the tool you need and be sure to slide it back down when you’re done.
+However, you can only use 1 tool at a time.
+And to do that, you slide up the tool you need and be sure to slide it back down when you’re done.

-The combination tool is not a motorized tool and it comes with the DC35 and all the models of the V6.
+The combination tool is not a motorized tool.
+It comes with the DC35 and all the models of the V6.

-This one is kinda like what you have on the combination tool in that it is a nozzle, however, there are significant differences.
+This crevice tool is like what you have on the combination tool.
+It is a nozzle-like tool.
+However, there are significant differences.

-For one, the crevice tool is longer than the combination tool.
-Also, the mouth is more streamlined and this is so that it can better penetrate into corners and crevices.
+The crevice tool is longer than the combination tool.
+Also, the mouth is more streamlined so that it can penetrate better into corners and crevices.

-The crevice tool is also not a motorized tool and it also comes with the DC35 and all the models of the V6.
+The crevice tool is also not a motorized tool.
+It also comes with the DC35 and all the models of the V6.

 1. Handheld Models

-What we mean by this is that the handheld cleaners have some of the same basic features as their stick counterparts including dustbin volume, digital motor and even suction power.
+The handheld cleaners have some of the basic features as their stick counterparts including dustbin volume, digital motor, and even suction power.

-Furthermore, the handheld cleaners usually come with a number of special tools you wouldn’t find on regular stick cleaners.
+Furthermore, the handheld cleaners usually come with different special tools you wouldn’t find on regular stick cleaners.

-And these additional tools are usually in keeping with the idea behind the particular model.
+And these additional tools are usually in sync with the idea behind the particular model.

 For instance, if you were to go for a Dyson V6 Car + Boat model, as part of the cleaning tools, you would get an extension hose and even a car charger.

-Furthermore, both cleaners operate in 2 suction modes; the regular mode and the max mode.
-Now, on the regular mode, one could say that both cleaners perform in about the same capacity.
+Furthermore, both cleaners operate in 2 suction modes; the regular mode and the MAX mode.
+When on the regular mode, one could say that both cleaners perform in almost the same capacity.

-However, switch both cleaners to the max mode and you immediately notice the difference.
+However, when you switch both cleaners to the MAX mode and you immediately notice the difference.

-Both cleaners offer you 6 minutes tops in max mode.
+Both cleaners offer you 6 minutes or more in MAX mode.
 However, while the DC35 offers you 15 minutes in regular mode, the V6 offers you 20 minutes.

-One more thing on this subject is the charging time each cleaner requires and this is something they have in common.
+Dyson V6 and DC35 have the same charging time.
 Both cleaners need to charge for 3 hours and 30 minutes.

-However, this feature does not come with the DC35 at all.
-It does come with the V6 but only the V6 Absolute model for the stick line and the V6 Mattress model for the handheld line.
+However, this feature does not come with the DC35.
+It comes with the V6 but only the V6 Absolute model for the stick line and the V6 Mattress model for the handheld line.